sentinel-hub/bids-cdse-jupyter/README.md

 ### 1: Introduction to Data Access

-This notebook introduces you to the Sentinel Hub APIs which allow you streamlined data access to satellite data.
+This notebook introduces you to the Sentinel Hub APIs which allow you streamlined access to satellite data.

 #### Covered Concepts: